-There are a number of things that might "trigger" the need for training.
-The three categories of triggers are potential triggers, internal indicators and external influences.
-If any of these are likely to occur in the future, one or more employees may need training.
+There are a number of things that might trigger the need for training.
+The two categories of triggers are internal and external.
+If any of these triggers exist, one or more employees may need training.

-As I'm sure you are aware, employers do not operate in a vacuum.
-From time to time, OSHA and other government agencies promulgate rules and guidelines that affect the way work is conducted.
-Here are more examples of external factors that require safety training:
+OSHA and other government agencies regularly publish rules and guidelines that affect the way work is conducted.
+Examples of external triggers that might require training include:

 If the problem is one that can be solved in whole or in part by training, then the next step is to determine what training is needed.
-For this, it is necessary to identify what the employee is expected to do and in what ways, if any, the employee's performance is deficient.
+To to that, it is necessary to identify what the employee is expected to do and in what ways, if any, the employee's performance is deficient.

 When designing a new training program, or preparing to instruct an employee in an unfamiliar procedure or system, a job hazard analysis can be developed by examining engineering data on new equipment or the safety data sheets on unfamiliar substances.
 The content of the specific OSHA standards applicable to a business can also provide direction in developing training content.

 If learning needs can be met by revising an existing training program rather than developing a new one, or if employees already have some knowledge of the process or system to be used, appropriate training content can be developed through such means as: